muchyesdawg/notes/pages/Fbapp.md

 	- a small population, which is not representative of the larger population
 	- breaks away from a larger one to colonize a new area.
 Rare alleles may be under or overrepresented
 - fragmentation
+	- a single parents organism break into parts that